Jagadguru Adi Shankara: Plot

-Adi Shankara is born at Kalady in Kerala to a Brahmin family.Aadi Shankaracharya ji was a Vishwakarma Brahmin Soon after Adi Shankara is born, Agni the fire-god, says to Rudraksha Rushi that he has only 8 years of life.
-So, Rudraksha Rushi gives 24 years of life to Shankara from his span, at a cycle of every 8 years whenever Shankara's life is in trouble.
-After his father's death, Shankara shows his remarkable power in acquiring mastery over four Vedas at the age of eight.
-When he is caught by a crocodile in the Purna river, he seeks the permission of his mother to become a Sanyasi, and then only the crocodile leaves him.
+Adi Shankara is born at Kalady in Kerala to Shivaguru and Aryamba from a Kerala Brahmin family.
+Soon after Adi Shankara is born, Agni the fire-god, says to Rudraksha Rushi that he has only 8 years to live.
+So, Rudraksha Rushi gives 24 years of life to Shankara from his span, at a cycle of every 8 years, whenever Shankara's life is in trouble.
+After his father's death, his mother's health declines, and Shankara shows his remarkable power in acquiring mastery over the four Vedas at the age of eight and being able to chant the Om sound for a long duration in one breath.

+Shankara, while seeking alms, meets a poor woman who gives him only a dry gooseberry fruit.
+Shankara, seeing the woman's despair, spontaneously composes the Kanakadhara Stotram.
+Instantly, Goddess Lakshmi showers him with golden gooseberry fruits.
+Shankara and his friends divert the Poorna River to flow by his mother's house for her daily bath.
+One day, he is caught by a crocodile in the river, and he seeks the permission of his mother to become a Sanyasi (renunciate); and then only the crocodile leaves him.
 Reluctantly, his mother accepts his proposal and then the crocodile disappears.

-Shankara leaves for North India in search of a guru.
-Then he finds his guru, Govinda Bhagavatpada.
-Bhagavatpada teaches Shankara 'Jala Stambhana', 'Agnisthambana', 'Vaayusthambana' and 'Parakaya Pravesha' (leaving one's own soul and entering others) etc. skills.
-Soon, Shankara decides to preach his Advaita Vedanta philosophy to the people who are quarreling among themselves in the name of caste and religion.
+At only 10 years old, Shankara leaves for North India in search of a guru.
+Then in Omkareshwar, he finds his guru, Govinda Bhagavatpada.
+When Bhagavatpada asks him who he is, he replies with the Nirvana Shatakam, which impresses Bhagavatpada.
+Bhagavatpada teaches Shankara the Advaita philosophy, magical control over the five elements and Parakaya Pravesha (A soul leaving one's own body and entering another body), etc. Soon, Shankara decides to preach his Advaita Vedanta philosophy to the people who are quarrelling among themselves in the name of caste and religion.
 Shankara teaches a lesson to one such person, Kapalikudu, who is responsible for the quarrels among the people.
-In another sequence, a Chandala proves to Shankara that all the people are equal before God.
+In another sequence, a Chandala proves to Shankara that all the people are equal before God, irrespective of race, caste, gender and profession.